Making a disclosure

 Even if this is not the first qualifying disclosure you have made, we will treat it as the first if:

-- you have not made a qualifying disclosure for the same tax type in the last five years
+- you have not made a qualifying disclosure for a liability covered by the same Taxes Act in the last five years

-- your previous disclosure related to a different tax type
+- your previous disclosure related to a tax covered by a different Taxes Act

-- your previous disclosure was in the ‘careless behaviour without significant consequence’ category.
+- your previous disclosure was in the ‘careless behaviour without significant consequences’ category.

-For more details of making a qualifying disclosure, see the Code of Practice for Revenue audit.
+For more details of making a qualifying disclosure, see the Code of Practice for Revenue audit and other Compliance Interventions.

 Next: Disclosure of foreign income and assets